Zakir Hussain (musician): Early life and education

-Zakir Hussain Qureshi was born on 9 March 1951 in Bombay (now Mumbai), Maharashtra, to Alla Rakha Qureshi, one of the most celebrated tabla players in the history of Indian classical music.
+Zakir Hussain Qureshi was born on 9 March 1951 in Bombay (Mumbai), Maharashtra, to Alla Rakha Qureshi, one of the most celebrated tabla players in the history of Indian classical music.
 His formal training in Hindustani classical music began at the age of seven, starting each of his mornings with three hours of tuition.
 He started performing in concerts at aged seven, and began touring by the age of twelve.

 Hussain studied at St. Michael's High School in Mahim and graduated from St. Xavier's College in Mumbai.
 After college, he discovered the music of Jimi Hendrix and The Doors and considered becoming a rock drummer.
 However, he was soon dissuaded from this by George Harrison, lead guitarist of The Beatles, who told him that, as a tabla player, he could combine Eastern and Western music to create his own unique sound.

 In the late 1960s, Hussain moved to San Francisco.
-There, he said he learnt as much from the Grateful Dead's drummer as he had from his classical studies, including 'how to find the groove and understand the backbeat, and not to play too many notes'.
+There, he said he learnt as much from the Grateful Dead's drummer Mickey Hart as he had from his classical studies, including 'how to find the groove and understand the backbeat, and not to play too many notes'.
 He recalled jam sessions with the band lasting two or three days.